donnol/tools/README.md

   tbc [command]

 Available Commands:
-  help        Help about any command impl        find implement by given interface in specify path interface   gen struct interface
+  callgraph   get the callgraph of a function or method help        Help about any command impl        find implement by given interface in specify path interface   gen struct interface